-- Are used in systemic onset JIA to minimize toxicity, particularly in patients, who have not responded to a 6-12 week used of NSAIDs; in uveitis and intraarticular joint injections for active arthritis. - Prednisone dose 0.5-2mg/kg/d; taper over 2wk, as symptoms resolve. - Methylprednisolone (Solu-Medrol) 15-30mg/kg/d; IV administered over 30min for 2-3d, used temporarily for JIA until longer-term treatment provides effective relief. - Intraarticular injections of corticosteroids are effective in polyarticular JIA, but more effective is systemic therapy. - Uveitis is initially treated with topical corticosteroids, if the inflammatory process is not decrease systemic corticosteroids and/or methotrexate may be helpful.
+- Are used in systemic onset JIA to minimize toxicity, particularly in patients, who have not responded to a 6-12 week use of NSAIDs; in uveitis and intraarticular use in persistent limited joint disease. - Prednisone dose 0.5-2mg/kg/d; taper over 2wk, as symptoms resolve. - Methylprednisolone (Solu-Medrol) 15-30mg/kg/d ;IV administered over 30min for 2-3d, used temporarily for JRA until longer-term treatment provides effective relief. - Intraarticular injections of corticosteroids are effective in polyarticular JRA, but more effective is systemic therapy. - Uveitis is initially treated with topical corticosteroids, if the inflammatory process is not decreased systemic corticosteroids and/or methotrexate may be helpful.
 In severe disease, Cyclosporine, Adalimumab or Infliximab have been used.